One Pen, One Guitar, & One Voice

 ancient and new.

-Here’s the truth: God can speak to and through even the most ordinary places.
-God speaks all the time.
-We just need to tune our guitars and steady our pens to hear the One Voice—the Voice that has spoken across eternity, the Voice of love that endures through the ages.
+Our work—the holy work—is tuning our guitars and steadying our pens to hear the One Voice: the Voice that has spoken across eternity, the Voice of love that endures through the ages.